scollier/SATraining/SATrainingEndToEnd.md

 ```

 * After the pod is deployed, you can also list the pod.
+I have a few pods running here.

 ```
-# /usr/bin/kubectl get pods
+# kubectl get pods
-ID IMAGE(S) HOST LABELS STATUS apache fedora/apache 192.168.121.65/ name=apache Running
+POD                 IP                  CONTAINER(S)        IMAGE(S)            HOST                LABELS              STATUS apache              10.0.53.3           master              fedora/apache       192.168.121.147/    name=apache         Running
+mysql               10.0.73.2           mysql               mysql               192.168.121.101/    name=mysql          Running
+redis-master        10.0.53.2           master              dockerfile/redis    192.168.121.147/    name=redis-master   Running
 ```

-The state might be 'Waiting'.
+The state might be 'Pending'.
 This indicates that docker is still attempting to download and launch the container.

 * You can get even more information about the pod like this.

 ```
-kubectl get --output=json pods/apache | python -mjson.tool
+kubectl get pods --output=json apache
 ```

-* Finally, on the minion (fed-minion), check that the service is available, running, and functioning.
+* Finally, on the minion (minion), check that the service is available, running, and functioning.

 ```
 docker images